 What is Growth Hacking and What Does That Mean for Startups?

 Let's take a look at the top five growth hacking software techniques.
-Now, I want to talk to you about the top give growth hacking strategies.
+I want to talk to you about the top give growth hacking strategies.
 When we say growth hacking, what do we mean?
-Let's define that.
-Growth hacking is what you can spend the least amount of money on to get the biggest amount of return.
+Growth hacking is when you can spend the least amount of money and get the biggest amount of return.
 By return we mean the number of people that will go to your website and actually purchase or learn more about your company.
-A growth hacker is someone who understands optimization, and someone who knows how to test variations on websites.
+A growth hacker is someone who understands optimization and knows how to test variations on websites.

-A growth hacker really understands the importance of connecting to the consumer, the end user in a short amount of time.
-Because you only get between 5-10 seconds, and even sometimes only 5 seconds to capture the attention, or the desire, or the want of the consumer.
-A growth hacker has to move quickly, and has to adapt to make the consumer to want to buy your product.
+A growth hacker really understands the importance of connecting to the consumer in a short amount of time.
+Because you only get between 5-10 seconds, to capture the attention, desire or want of the consumer, a growth hacker has to move quickly and adapt to make the consumer want to buy the product.

 You can actually spend $0 dollars and have an optimal return of people buying your product.
 Here are the five free growth hacking strategies.
-Number one, on your website, and I assume you have a website, add social proof.
-That's the number one thing you should do.
-Social proof means showing case studies of people that have used your product, how they used it and what the result was.
-As a startup you might not have those at first.
+Number one, add social proof to your website.
+Social proof means showing case studies of people that have used your product and what the results were.

 Growth Hacking: what startups can spend the least amount of money to get the biggest amount of return.

 You need to go find somebody who can become a product evangelist for your product.